Kuo-TingKai/rt_talker/README.md

 1. Sign up at [platform.openai.com](https://platform.openai.com)
 2. Navigate to API Keys section
 3. Create a new API key
-4. Ensure you have access to the Realtime API (may require waitlist)
+4. Ensure you have access to Whisper API and Chat API (standard OpenAI API access)

 ### 4. Run the Application